itp-dwd/2020-spring/guides/git.md

 The best thing you can do for yourself on your developer journey is to use version control and get into the good practice of tracking your project evolution with a version control system.
 At the time of this writing (and quite likely into the future) we use `git` to do version control.

+Git provides many benefits, some of which are outlined here in [Git Centric Workflows](https://www.swyx.io/writing/netlify-git-centric/) (ignore all the references to Netlify and focus on the notes on git).

 This guide is about introducing concepts and syntax in git.

 ## What is Git?